-A: If by this you mean whether the Inquiry will examine the legislative structures in place (or not) to allow decisions that were made to be implemented as they were, then yes - inevitably any consideration of the decisions that were made will require consideration of the way in which these were taken, and the legislative options available at the time.
-The use of emergency legislation will necessarily form part of that analysis.
+A: If by this you mean whether the Inquiry will examine the legislative structures in place (or not) to allow decisions that were made to be implemented as they were, then yes - inevitably any consideration of the decisions that were made will

 In terms of how it will play into the thematic structure, following on from our impact hearings, we will move to look at 'implementation' across the three broad themes identified and in respect of other subjects falling within the Terms of Reference, which do not readily fit within those three broad themes.
-Finally, we will consider decisionmaking and pandemic planning.
+Finally, we will consider decision making and pandemic planning.
 Given the broad effect of these decisions and plans, in our preparation for that stage in the Inquiry's hearings, we will take a view on whether these are best considered in the round or with reference to individual themes.